zeek/zeek/frameworks/netcontrol.rst

    1427726759.303199 2       NetControl::RULE        ADD     NetControl::SUCCEEDED   NetControl::DROP        NetControl::FORWARD     NetControl::ADDRESS     192.168.56.1/32 -       -       0       600.000000      ACTION_DROP: T  Debug-All
    #close    2018-12-14-18-50-55

-Using the :bro:see:`Notice::ACTION_DROP` action of the notice framework also will cause the `dropped` column in `notice.log` to be set to true each time that the NetControl framework enacts a block:
+Using the :zeek:see:`Notice::ACTION_DROP` action of the notice framework also will cause the `dropped` column in `notice.log` to be set to true each time that the NetControl framework enacts a block: